 Use Okta MFA for Azure Active Directory

-You can use Okta multi-factor authentication (MFA) to satisfy the Azure AD MFA requirements for your WS-Federation Office 365 app.
+You can use Okta multifactor authentication (MFA) to satisfy the Azure Active Directory (AD) MFA requirements for your WS-Federation Office 365 app.

 Use Okta MFA in the following cases: